Why you can trust Jerry

 Listen to emergency broadcasts on the radio for updates on the earthquake, any major damage you may wish to avoid, and updates.

-Part 4 of 4: Making sure your car is insured for earthquake damage
+Making sure your car is insured for earthquake damage

 If you only have standard liability insurance, your car will not be covered if any damage occurs as the result of an earthquake.
-Only a comprehensive insurance policy will likely cover any such damage.
+Only a comprehensive insurance policy would cover such damage.
 Be sure to check with your specific insurance provider for details as to whether your policy would cover you for any earthquake damage, and if not, what changes you may need to make to ensure you are covered.

 Making sure you have the correct insurance policy and coverage in the case of an earthquake can make sure any damage is covered, with the only out of pocket expenses being your deductible, if applicable.
 Don’t be caught without the proper insurance coverage if you live in an area where earthquakes are a possibility.